oven-sh/bun/packages/bun-macro-relay/README.md

 You can also save it in `.env`, `.env.local`, or `.env.dev`.
 The path should be relative to the directory containing the project's package.json without a leading `.` or `./`.
 You can also pass it an absolute path.

-### What does this actually do?
+## What does `bun-macro-relay` actually do?

 1. Parses GraphQL (using the same `graphql` npm package as babel-plugin-relay)
-2. Injects an import to the correct compiled GraphQL file in the Relay artificats directory
+2. Injects an import to the correct compiled GraphQL file in the Relay artifacts directory
 3. Replaces the use of the `graphql` template literal with the `default` import from the compiled GraphQL file.

 Here's an example.